sibaku/sibaku.github.io/algeobra_showcase/algeobra_showcase.md

 @algeobra.demo(@uid,demoTriangleCircles)

-A Beziér curve can be constructed from its control points by a simple geometric process:
+A Bézier curve can be constructed from its control points by a simple geometric process:

 1. Choose a parameter $t$.
 This parameter in $[0,1]$ specifies, which point on the curve is constructed
 2. If there is only one point, that is the final point